Skip to content

 env_var: PORT

-hostname: myapp
+hostname: myapp.test

 postgres: